liamross/liamross/README.md

 💼 Engineering @ [Leap](https://leaphealth.com), building the internal operating system for specialty infusion care.

-I’m interested in custom software built close to an organization’s operations—and how AI expands what those systems can do.
+I’m interested in custom software built close to an organization’s operations, and how AI expands what those systems can do.

 ### Open source